 The main advantage offered by the engineering program at Frostburg State University is the personalized attention that you will receive from faculty.
-The average class size for engineering courses for Fall 2002 is eight students.
-Maximum enrollment is 20 students for lectures and 12 for labs.
-Classes are always taught by engineering faculty rather than by teaching assistants, a popular practice at other universities.
+FSU's student to faculty ratio is 18:1 and engineering classes are typically smaller.
+Classes are always taught by engineering faculty, most of whom are doctorally prepared, rather than by teaching assistants, a popular practice at other universities.

 Where will my Mechanical Engineering degree come from?

 Upon completion of the Collabrative Engineering program, you will receive a B.S. degree in Mechanical Engineering from University of Maryland, College Park's Clark School of Engineering.

 Are there opportunities for internships and other practical work experience?

 FSU is committed to providing experiential learning opportunities for all students, including those in the engineering programs.
 Such activities include service learning, internships, cooperative education (co-op) and summer employment opportunities.

 The FSU Department of Physics and Engineering also offers work-study opportunities for students to work as lab assistants and with the department's technology infrastructure, obtaining valuable hands-on experience.

 Many engineering students engage in undergraduate research and some present at regional and national meetings along with faculty.